 North-East India especially Assam and Arunachal Pradesh is an avian lovers paradise.
-Because of the terrain, the location and the river bodies, this area plays host to both migratory birds and non-migratory birds.
+Because of the terrain, the location and the river bodies of Brahmaputra, this area plays host to both migratory birds and non-migratory birds.

 So when I got a call in Guwahati if I would be interested in accompanying an avid birder and naturalist on one of his bird spotting trips, I jumped at the opportunity.
 The goal of the trip was to spot the ringed plover which apparently had just arrived in the city.

 The smaller river birds require quite some patience and a keen eye to spot them.
 This is because it is difficult to sight them against the neutral colour of the sand.

 The best locations for birding in Guwahati are